Okafor-Ifeanyi/blog-CLI/README.md

 ## Limitations
 1. Non-Persistent Storage: <br>
-    •	All blog posts are stored in memory and will be lost once the program exits.
+    •	All blog posts are stored in memory and will be lost once the program exits.  <br>
 	•	To make the data persistent, you could use a database or write to a file.
 2. Basic Input Validation: <br>
-	•	Assumes valid input for options and prompts.
+	•	Assumes valid input for options and prompts. <br>
 	•	Additional validation may be needed for production use.

 >> Thank you for using My Blog CLI. <br>